symfony/symfony-docs/components/event_dispatcher.rst

     use Symfony\Contracts\EventDispatcher\Event;

     /**
-     * The order.placed event is dispatched each time an order is created
+     * The order.placed event is dispatched each time an order is placed
      * in the system.
      */
     class OrderPlacedEvent extends Event